 It had been a busy summer.
-I had graduated in May, and finished my book of short stories in July.
+I had graduated in May and finished my book of short stories in July.
 I had even found a publisher, a small one, but it was a start.
 The book would be out the first of the year.
-The title was From Here to the Moon and Back.
+The title was To the Moon and Back.
 I couldn't wait to see it in print, to see it on bookstore shelves.

-There had been a wedding in August — Alison and Tony.
-It was a huge affair, an absolutely beautiful Catholic wedding.
-I was the matron of honor, Sean was best man.
+There had been a wedding in August — Alison and Tony's.
+It was a huge affair, a beautiful Catholic wedding.
+I was the matron of honor; Sean was best man.
 Lisa and Priscilla were bridesmaids, along with Alison's four younger sisters.
 Jeremy and Sam were groomsmen, as were Tony's brothers.
 The wedding was in Jackson, Ohio, Alison's hometown.
 It had been a fantastic weekend.
 We had enjoyed meeting all of Alison's family, as well as Tony's.

 "How did you plan a wedding in six weeks, Sarah?" she had asked.

 "Well, I didn't have anywhere near the wedding you had," I told her.